 Legacy Drive Project

 There’s been a lot of conversation lately about plans to widen Legacy Drive in Frisco, Texas.
 And, there’s no shortage of opinions on the subject.
-Here’s a brief summary of various options and perspectives.
+Here’s a summary of various options and perspectives.

 Frisco growth is no accident

-Frisco is a growing city with a multitude of benefits for families and businesses of all sizes.
-From top-rated schools to world-class dining and shopping to an abundance of sports teams and venues.
+Frisco is a growing city with a multitude of benefits for families and businesses of all sizes, from top-rated schools to world-class dining and shopping to an abundance of sports teams and venues.
 Each year, more families and businesses are calling Frisco home due to the exceptional quality of life, friendly communities, easy access, and strong economy.

-Growing pains causing traffic
+Growing pains are causing traffic

 Legacy Drive project options